 Thanks to Bonsai, you can create contracts quickly and with ease.
 In addition to creating contracts, Bonsai can be used to make proposals and invoices and track your expenses.

 - Expense tracking tool

 How do you get a client living 7,500 miles away from your current destination to sign a freelance contract?
 Unless you can teleport or cast spells, you’ll need the help of a tool like HelloSign.

 With HelloSign, your clients can e-sign your freelance contract template to show that they consent.
 Without a signature, a freelance contract is as useless as a waste paper with text.

 - It has a free plan, including essential, standard, and premium plans

 - Digital signature

 - Document management

-Freelancers need tools as much as mechanics needs their toolbox!
+Freelancers need tools as much as mechanics need their toolboxes!

-Fortunately, there are tools for all freelancers, software developers, translators, videographers, writers, designers, programmers, etc. Your job as a freelancer is to find that which suits your freelance needs and go for it.
+Fortunately, there are tools for all freelancers, software developers, translators, videographers, writers, designers, programmers, etc. Your job as a freelancer is to find what suits your freelance needs and go for it.
 Lucky for you, this post was made to make that job easy.